alindragut/web_scraper/README.md

 ## Usage

-### Kicking off the Scraping Process
+### Kicking off the Data Ingestion Process

-The `url_producer` service is configured to run once and then exit.
-It reads the URLs from `data/sample-websites.csv` and seeds the pipeline.
+The `url_producer` and `company_name_data_producer` services are configured to run once upon startup and then exit.
+They read from their respective CSV files in the `data/` directory and seed the pipeline.
 The scraping and processing will begin automatically as soon as the services are up.

 ### Using the Matching API